ardatan/graphql-tools/docs/source/generate-schema.md

 <h2 id="descriptions">Descriptions &amp; Deprecations</h2>
 GraphiQL has built-in support for displaying docstrings with markdown syntax.
 You can easily add docstrings to types, fields and arguments like below:

 ```
+"""
-# Description for the type
+Description for the type
+"""
 type MyObjectType {
+  """
-  # Description for field
+  Description for field
+  Supports multi-line description
+  """
   myField: String!

   otherField(
+    """
-    # Description for argument
+    Description for argument
+    """
     arg: Int
   )

   oldField(
+    """
-    # Description for argument
+    Description for argument
+    """
     arg: Int
   ) @deprecated(reason: "Use otherField instead.")
 }